 Each faculty member is expected to provide students and the dean with a course syllabus on the first day of class.
 The appropriate center will maintain a syllabus template for each course.
 The faculty member may use the syllabus template with modifications specific to his/her individual classes as long as the required categories are included.
-All syllabi for current offerings can be accessed via CCD's website.

 All course syllabi will be required to be uploaded onto Desire to Learn (D2L).